valinsky/blog/content/about.md

 I'm passionate about clean code, knowledge sharing and writing, and I'm using this blog as an opportunity to showcase and further develop these skills.

-This website **is free of ads, affiliate links, sponsored posts, paywalls, and it doesn't contain any spyware or tracking code.** My goal is to create a no-bs, content-first blog where I can freely share what I've learned over the years.
+This website **is free of ads, affiliate links, sponsored posts, paywalls, and google analytics.** My goal is to create a no-bs, content-first blog where I can freely share what I've learned over the years.

 {{< social_icons >}}